zzhikai/tp/docs/UserGuide.md

 **:information_source: Flag Command Interaction with Other Commands:**

-* Index of applicant to be flagged/unflagged always follows the index indicated on the user interface. <br>
+* `INDEX` of applicant to be flagged/unflagged always follows the index indicated on the user interface. <br>
 e.g After executing a search, sort or view command, `flag 1` still flags/unflags the applicant at the top of the list.
 * A flagged applicant acts like a pinned email, and will always be located at the top of the applicant list, except after search and view commands. <br>
   In that case, flagged applicants will be displayed according to the command's sorting order, and will no longer be displayed at the top.
-  * E.g After a sort command, the no longer be displayed at the top of the list and will be displayed according to the order specified in the sort command.
+  * E.g After a sort command, flagged applicants are not displayed at the top of the list and will be displayed according to the order specified in command.
-  * E.g After a search command, flagged applicants will be displayed in order of which applicants most satisfy the search conditions.
+  * E.g After a search command, applicants will be displayed in order of which applicants most satisfy the search conditions.

 </div>